Where to buy and hodl $VLX?

 Wallets

-Here you can discover wallets and exchanges where you can safety buy, sell and store Velas ($VLX) token.
+Explore wallets and exchanges where you can securely buy, sell, and store Velas ($VLX) tokens.

-BitKeep is the best decentralized multi-chain crypto wallet, providing 50+ main chains and 45000+ crypto assets and 10000+ DApps to global users.
+Explore BitKeep, the best decentralized multi-chain crypto wallet offering 50+ main chains, 45000+ crypto assets, and 10000+ DApps to global users.

-Ledger wallets are hardware cryptocurrency wallets made by Ledger, a company headquartered in Paris, France.
+Secure your crypto with Ledger wallets, the hardware cryptocurrency wallets crafted by Ledger, headquartered in Paris, France.

 What is a crypto wallet in general?